Social Security benefits to jump by 8.7% next year

 Still, he doubts how much of the extra money will end up in his pocket.
 His rent in an apartment building subsidized by the U.S. Department of Housing and Urban Development is based on his income, so he expects that will rise, too.

 Social Security is financed by payroll taxes collected from workers and their employers.
-The maximum amount of earnings subject to Social Security payroll taxes for 2023 is $160,200.
+Each pays 6.2% on wages up to a cap, which is adjusted each year for inflation.
+The maximum amount of earnings subject to Social Security payroll taxes for 2023 is $155,100.

 The financing setup dates to the 1930s, the brainchild of President Franklin D. Roosevelt, who believed a payroll tax would foster among average Americans a sense of ownership that would protect the program from political interference.